hasanen/robot-sikuli-java/README.md

 ## Setup

-After cloning run these commands
+After cloning go through these steps. `commands` are ment to be run in console.
 * `git submodule init`
 * `git submodule update`
 * `vagrant up`